oeed/cclite/README.md

 **Description:**

+This is an experimental branch of CCLite.
+The goal here is to seperate rendering and emulation so the screen can update while lua is running.

+It kinda currently works, but has lots of kinks and design flaws to fix.
+I do not recommend using this, it seems impossible to Terminate code at the moment.

 This is a ComputerCraft Emulator written in Love2D.
 It is not complete, and is still a work in progress.

 I will not be handing out builds for this emulator.
 To use it, [download Love2D 0.9.0](http://love2d.org/) and use the build_src.bat to produce a .love file.